-Animating the camera with a curve
+Animating the camera along a curve path

 Creating a curve path